LEAH AND RACHEL

 There was a Divine calling abiding on Jacob.
 Although Jacob and Esau were twins, God loved Jacob and hated Esau.

-(For the children being not yet born, neither having done any good or evil, that the purpose of God according to election might stand, not of works, but of him that calleth;) It was said unto her, The elder shall serve the younger.
-As it is written, Jacob have I loved, but Esau have I hated.
-(Romans 9:1-13)
+(for the children not yet being born, nor having done any good or evil, that the purpose of God according to election might stand, not of works but of Him who calls),

 The work and concept of Divine foreknowledge and election will become of increasing importance as we approach the end of the present age.
 In the churches of today there exist both the wheat of God and the tares of Satan.
 The wheat are the true children of God, having been chosen of God from the creation of the world.
 They truly have been born of God.
 The tares are the children of Satan.